masonwang025/gpt-2-from-scratch/README.md

 # gpt-2-from-scratch

-Implementing [andrej's gpt-2](https://www.youtube.com/watch?v=l8pRSuU81PU) from scratch, training using FineWeb to train.
+Implementing GPT-2 (124M) from scratch, following [Andrej's video](https://www.youtube.com/watch?v=l8pRSuU81PU) + training using FineWeb dataset.

 For fun, I scrape all of Eliezer's writing on LessWrong and finetune the model on it.

 ## _setup_